"Toto, I don't think we're in Kansas anymore..."

 Much of the region of La Puglia is full of undiscovered treasures—at least, undiscovered by most American and English tourists.
 For instance, just a short distance from Alberobello is one of the great natural wonders of Italy, the Caverns of Castellana (Le Grotte di Castellana).
 These are tremendous underground caves with spectacularly beautiful rock formations, plus stalactites and stalagmites that abound in a fantasy of colors.

 Going from "Munchkinland"

-Disneyland, but it's really even better.
+but it's really even better.
 It's REAL.
+Trulli it is!

 Alberobello, the city of drystone dwellings known as trulli, is an exceptional example of vernacular architecture.
 It is one of the best preserved and most homogeneous urban areas of this type in Europe.
 Its special features, and the fact that the buildings are still occupied, make it unique.
 It also represents a remarkable survival of prehistoric building techniques.